 Finally, once you’ve reviewed your map, you can finalize it by adding finishing touches.
 If you’re using concept mapping software, customize the colors, fonts, and layout for visual appeal.
 If you’ve drawn the map by hand, consider using colored pens or markers to make different areas stand out.

-Free, Editable Concept Map Templates
+Free and Editable Concept Map Templates

 Concept Maps for Ideation